What is a breast augmentation?

 The most common types of prosthesis are :

-The volume of these prostheses generally ranges from 200 to 800 cc, although implants outside this range do exist.
-Before undergoing breast augmentation, it’s crucial to consult a qualified plastic surgeon to determine the type of implant best suited to your morphology and expectations.
-The surgeon will examine your breasts, discuss your goals and inform you of the potential risks associated with the operation.
-During this consultation, you’ll have the opportunity to try on different sizes of external prostheses to defineyour desired volume.
+The volume of these implants generally ranges from 200 to 800 cc, though other sizes are available.
+Before breast augmentation, it is essential to consult a qualified plastic surgeon to determine the implant type best suited to your body and expectations.
+The surgeon will examine your breasts, discuss your goals and explain the potential risks of the procedure.
+During this consultation, you will also have the chance to try different external implant sizes to help decide on your preferred volume.

-Choosing the right volume of breast implants to achieve the desired result can be complex.
-This choice depends on a number of factors, including your morphology, your figure and your expectations in terms of results.
-Your aesthetic surgeon will guide you through these considerations to determine together the volume and shape of your prostheses.
+Selecting the ideal breast implant size to achieve your desired result can be complex.
+The choice depends on several factors, including your body shape, overall figure and personal goals.
+Your aesthetic surgeon will guide you through these considerations to determine the most suitable implant volume and shape.

 The profile of breast implants determines the projection of the breast.
 There are different implant profiles:

-- Low profile: For slight augmentation and medium cleavage.
+• Low profile: for a slight augmentation and medium cleavage.

-- Medium profile: For natural augmentation and intermediate cleavage.
+• Medium profile: for a natural augmentation and intermediate cleavage.

-- High profile: For an impressive décolleté with breasts projected forward.
+• High profile: for visible chest with breasts projected forward.

-- Very high profile: For a very imposing décolleté with significant projection.
+• Very high profile: For a very imposing chest area with significant projection.

 The choice of implant volume is also crucial in determining cup augmentation.